 Recognizing that our curriculum during the school year is rigorous and that expectations are high for student learning, there is great value in the children having a respite during the months of summer.
 On the other hand, studies have shown that students lose ground during the long vacation if not provided an opportunity to keep their skills sharp.
 With these two perspectives in mind, as in prior years, the teachers have crafted a balanced plan specific for our school.
-The following is a grade level summary of the Summer Learning Program for 2014.

 (Note: Parents should select the summer learning assignments that correspond to the grade that their child will be entering in the fall.
 For example, a student entering second grade would complete the Summer Book Program for rising 2nd graders.
 A child entering third grade would complete the assignments outlined below for grades 3-5.)

 Middle School Summer Reading List (coming soon)

 Parents can search for Accelerated Book Titles through their students HomeConnect account using the AR Book finder or go to the renlearn.com website and search through the quiz store link for title listings.